Southern Hemisphere: Religion and human history

 The oldest continuously inhabited city in the Southern Hemisphere is Bogor, in western Java, which was founded in 669.
 Ancient texts from the Hindu kingdoms prevalent in the area definitively record 669 CE as the year when Bogor was founded.
 However, some evidence shows that Zanzibar, an ancient port with around 200,000 inhabitants off the coast of Tanzania, may be older than Bogor.
 A Greco-Roman text written between 1 and 100 CE, the Periplus of the Erythraean Sea, mentioned the island of Menuthias (Ancient Greek: Μενουθιάς) as a trading port on the east African coast, which is probably the small Tanzanian island of Unguja on which Zanzibar is located.
 The oldest monumental civilizations in the Southern Hemisphere are the Norte Chico civilization and Casma–Sechin culture from the northern coast of Peru.
 These civilizations built cities, pyramids, and plazas in the coastal river valleys of northern Peru with some ruins dating back to 3600 BCE.
 Easter Island, located about 3,500 km from Chile and French Polynesia, is considered to be the most remote place on Earth to have been permanently inhabited by humans before the Age of Discovery.
 It was settled by a Polynesian group known as the Rapa Nui.

-Areas of the Southern Hemisphere that had no contact with humans before the Age of Discovery include Christmas Island and Mauritius (in the Indian Ocean), the Galápagos Islands, Juan Fernández Islands and Lord Howe Island (in the South Pacific), the Falkland Islands and Tristan da Cunha (in the South Atlantic) and the continent of Antarctica.
+Areas of the Southern Hemisphere that had no known contact with humans before the Age of Discovery include Christmas Island, Cocos (Keeling) Islands, Heard Island and McDonald islands, the Kerguelen Islands, Mauritius and Seychelles (in the Indian Ocean), the Desventuradas Islands, the Galápagos Islands, Jarvis Island, the Juan Fernández Islands, Lord Howe Island and Macquarie Island (in the South Pacific), Annobón, Ascension Island, Bouvet Island, Fernando de Noronha, Saint Helena, South Georgia and the South Sandwich Islands, Trindade and Martim Vaz and Tristan da Cunha (in the South Atlantic) and Antarctica.
+Some of these locations eventually received human populations following European discovery, including Annobón, Ascension Island, Cocos (Keeling) Islands, Christmas Island, Fernando de Noronha, the Galápagos Islands, the Juan Fernández Islands, Lord Howe Island, Mauritius, Saint Helena, Seychelles and Tristan da Cunha, while the other locations remain uninhabited by civilians.
+Mauritius and Seychelles became their own independent countries in 1968 and 1976, and are some of the only nation states in the world without true Indigenous populations.
+The Falkland Islands were found uninhabited by British mariner John Strong in 1690, although a 2021 study claimed indigenous South Americans may have visited the islands between 1275 and 1420, without ever having a long-term occupation.
+This study has not been acknowledged by the government of the Falkland Islands.
+Norfolk Island, the Pitcairn Islands and New Zealand's Auckland Islands were discovered uninhabited yet are generally accepted to have had Polynesian activity beforehand, as there is archeological evidence to support this.